The Pentagon issues statement decrying Netflix’s House of Dynamite over inaccuracies

 The film follows a nuclear attack on the United States after anti-missile defense systems fail

-The Pentagon is unhappy with Kathryn Bigelow’s representation of the United States’ missile defense system as it is depicted in her new film on Netflix, A House of Dynamite.
+The Pentagon is unhappy with Kathryn Bigelow’s depiction of the United States’ missile defense system in her new film on Netflix, A House of Dynamite.

 The thriller tracks the 18 minutes that follow a nuclear missile being launched at the U.S. as officials race to determine who is responsible and how to respond.